 In the 60s, the hem lines went up or North.
 Remember the rule that the hems should be at least 2 inch (5 cm) longer than your finger tips with arms down?
 Miss Twiggy was my style icon and I wanted to look like her.
 Flat with barely there breasts, great legs, lean, long hair.
 The only thing I didn’t like about her was the blond hair.
 The only thing I didn’t like about her style were the flat shoes.
 I loved the block heels and the plateau sandals of the late 60s.

 At the fashion show, the 60s were presented by two Millennia, one donning an ethnic print dress for day and one doing an ethnic print dress for night.
 The slit of the long dress went so high that shorts in the same prints were worn underneath.
-When you are interested in more information on the flower power fashion of the late 60s, early 70s click the link.
+Check the link, when you are interested in more information on the flower power fashion of the late 1960s, early 1970s.

 Vinyl skirts and neckerchiefs